The Powered Subwoofer Tests

 Example: CEA-2010 Maximum Sort Term Subwoofer Output

 The above example chart shows the maximum clean output recorded from the subwoofer under test with the CEA-2010 program at every center frequency within the entire 10-125Hz bandwidth of testing, in one plot.
-The data for the subwoofer currently under test, or in this case the example is in green.
-This is compared with the all time maximum output recorded in each band, which is the red trace and the all time minimum maximum output recorded for each band, shown in the black trace.
+The data for the subwoofer currently under test is shown in green.
+The all-time maximum output recorded in each band is shown in red, and the all-time minimum is shown in black.
 Note that the maximum and minimum traces are a composite from multiple subwoofers.

 Example: CEA-2010 Subwoofer Measurement

 Above is an example of the analysis done by the CEA-2010 program on a subwoofer's output when stimulated with the shaped burst signal.
 This particular case is a 20Hz test and indicates that the 3rd harmonic is the limiting factor for this subwoofer.
 At any time if the output exceeds the threshold indicated by the red line the unit is considered as failing.